za3k/za3k.com/tbd/house_rules.md

 # House Rules
 - See [Character Creation](build) rules for allowed classes, races, and gods.
 - Mostly we're using rules as written, nothing too crazy.
 - We ARE using the optional flanking rule.
-If two PCs (or enemies) are directly opposite an opponent in melee, they get +2 pon melee to-hit rolls.
+If two PCs (or enemies) are directly opposite an opponent in melee, they get +2 on melee to-hit rolls.
 - We ARE using the optional feat rule.
 - We ARE allowing multiclassing.
 (But limit of 2 classes.)
 - We ARE NOT using the optional cleave rule.